binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/README.md

 Note that I have the full table in R with all of the FungalRV and FaaPred scores if we ever decide we want to change our cutoffs.

 # 2020-02-13 Signal peptides predicted using Phobius for all strains
-1. Uploaded Faapred output fasta files for each strain to Phobius web server using short output format
+1. Uploaded Faapred output fasta files for each strain to [Phobius](http://phobius.sbc.su.se/index.html) using short output format
 1. Filtered sequences with predicted signal peptides
 1. Output saved in `output/SignalPeptide`